 In 1947, she established the National Retired Teachers Association (NRTA) to give retired teachers a voice for pension reform, better housing and health insurance coverage, as well as to support education.
 That quest for retiree health coverage was a testament to Dr. Andrus’ persistence.
 She was turned down 42 times in her search.
 Then, in 1956, nine years before the birth of Medicare, NRTA made available to members the first nationwide, budget-minded group health insurance program for older Americans.

 Dr. Andrus’ passion for innovation lives on today in new projects such as the mobile AARP Now app, which provides daily news feeds, and an AARP Foundation pilot program that employs voice-activated technology to combat loneliness.

 Health coverage for retired educators was a great boost for NRTA.
 It also raised a question: What about other retirees?
 Dr. Andrus responded in 1958, when she created AARP.
 She made AARP a strong force for opportunity and fairness for older Americans.
 She was a passionate advocate for health and economic security, for livable communities that meet the needs of older adults and all residents, and for housing that helps seniors live safely and independently at home.
 One of her favorite sayings was, “To serve, not be served.”

 When Dr. Andrus died in 1967 at age 85, President Lyndon Johnson wrote: “In Ethel Percy Andrus, humanity had a trusted and untiring friend. ...
-By her enduring accomplishments, she has enriched not only us, but all succeeding generations of Americans.
+By her enduring accomplishment, she has enriched not only us, but all succeeding generations of Americans.